Marwes/combine/README.md

 If you end up trying it I welcome any feedback from your experience with it.
 I am usually reachable within a day by opening an issue, sending an email or posting a message on gitter.

+## FAQ

+### Why does my errors contain inscrutable positions?

+Since `combine` aims to crate parsers with little to no overhead streams over `&str` and `&[T]` do not carry any extra position information but instead only rely on comparing the pointer of the buffer to check which `Stream` is further ahead than another `Stream`.
+To retrieve a better position, either call `translate_position` on the `ParseError` or wrap your stream with `State`.

 ## Extra

 There is an additional crate which has parsers to lex and parse programming languages in [combine-language](https://github.com/Marwes/combine-language).